ankush0699/Excel-Project-Bank-Loan-Analysis/README.md

 These diverse chart types will enhance our ability to visualize and communicate loan-related insights effectively, supporting data-driven decisions and strategic planning within our lending operations.

-## Dashboard 3: Details

-### Objective

-The Details Dashboard aims to provide a comprehensive and user-friendly interface for accessing vital loan data.
-It will serve as a one-stop solution for users seeking detailed insights into our loan portfolio, borrower profiles, and loan performance, offering a holistic snapshot of key loan-related metrics and data points.

 ---

 This README file outlines the structure and objectives of our Bank Loan Report, detailing the KPIs and chart types used in each dashboard.
 It serves as a guide for understanding how we monitor, assess, and visualize our lending activities to make informed, data-driven decisions.